 Note that 90% of the people live on the west coast of Koh Chang – that’s because all the nice beaches are there.
 There isn’t much on the eastern coast at all, just a few small villages, a handful resorts, a couple of beaches (the rest is rocks and bays), the Koh Chang memorial and a fishing village.
 That’s why most of the Hotels in Koh Chang are located on the west coast.

-Koh Chang Beaches
+Best Beaches on Koh Chang

-There are countless of beautiful beaches on Koh Chang’s west coast, and depending on what you prefer you can find just about anything that fits into your imagination: developed beaches with all the perks like beach chairs, beach bars and restaurants, spas, or a 7-eleven two minutes walk from your towel to quiet and off the beaten track strips of white sand.
+There are countless of beautiful beaches on Koh Chang’s west coast, and depending on what you prefer you can find just about anything that fits into your imagination: developed beaches with all the perks like beach chairs, beach bars and restaurants, spas, or a 7-Eleven two minutes walk from your towel to quiet and off the beaten track strips of white sand.

 The beaches here are characterized by their gentle, shallow and crystal clear water and if you take a dip you look back at dramatically arising mountains covered with tropical rainforest.
 At 743m, Khao Salak Phet is the highest mountain of Koh Chang.